Samantha Schmidt wins 28th Keating College Writing Challenge

 Anicka Slachta – Indiana University

-This year, the foundation reinvigorated one of its scholarship competitions and created the Excellence in Student Journalism Award with the goal of recognizing the top student journalists Indiana.
+This year, the foundation awarded its first Excellence in Student Journalism prizes with the goal of recognizing the top student journalists Indiana.

 Indianapolis Press Club Foundation